-Arlingtonian is a student-produced newsmagazine published approximately every four weeks by Journalism III-A students.
+Arlingtonian is the student-run publication produced by Journalism III-A students at Upper Arlington High School.
+The publication produces a print newsmagazine approximately four times each semester; the staff’s website publishes ongoing content.
 The publication has been established as a public forum for student expression and for the discussion of issues of concern to its audience.
 It will not be reviewed or restrained by school officials prior to publication or distribution.

 Since Arlingtonian is a forum for student expression, the editorial board, which consists of the staff’s top editors, will determine the content of the newsmagazine and all unsigned editorials; therefore, material may not necessarily reflect the opinions or policies of Upper Arlington school officials.
 The views stated in editorials represent that of a majority of the editorial board.
 No single member of the editorial board can be held responsible for editorial content decisions.
 Signed columns or reviews represent only the opinion of the author.

 Arlingtonian welcomes letters to the editor, guest columns and news releases from faculty, administrators, community residents, students and the general public.
 We ask that letters to the editor and guest columns be 300 words or less, contain the author’s name and address, and be sent to firstname.lastname@example.org

 The Arlingtonian editorial board reserves the right to withhold a letter or column and return it for more information if it determines the piece contains items of unprotected speech as defined by this policy.
 Letters will be edited for spelling and grammar and checked for verification.

 Should a letter contain errors in fact, excessive grammatical errors or be too long, it will be returned to the author for resubmission.
 Deadlines for letters and columns will be no later than two weeks before the next publication date.